Run a GEO / AEO audit in five steps: from picking URLs to fixing schema and re-running your free GEO audit tool.

 Example URL priority list for a DTC fitness brand: (1) Homepage, (2) /resistance-bands/ category page, (3) /blog/how-to-use-resistance-bands/ guide, (4) /yoga-mats/ category page, (5) /blog/resistance-band-workout-beginners/ article.

-Step 2: Run the Free GEO Audit Tool
+Step 2: Run the GEO checklist on each URL

 - Audit each URL separately.
-Do not batch URLs — each page needs individual analysis because issues vary by page type.
-A category page will fail different criteria than a blog article.
+Do not mentally batch URLs — category pages typically fail different rows than guides or product pages.

 - Quick wins (under 30 minutes): missing meta description, no answer-first paragraph, image alt text gaps